The Latest: Police: Hatchet death suspect admitted killing

 Police say inside Micheli's Toyota Prius were found a hatchet, large knife and blood.

-They say Micheli had a large cut on his left leg and was treated at the hospital before he was taken to jail.
+They say Micheli had a cut on his left leg and was treated at the hospital before he was taken to jail.

 11:50 a.m.